eigenfoo/old-eigenfoo.github.io/_posts/2020-12-15-tensor-computation-libraries.md

 ---
-title: What I Wish Someone Told Me About Tensor Computation Libraries
+title: What I Wish Someone Had Told Me About Tensor Computation Libraries
-excerpt: "In this blog post, we'll break down what tensor computation libraries actually are, and how they can differ.
-We'll take a detailed look at some popular libraries as examples, and end with an observation on the future of Theano in the context of contemporary tensor computation libraries.
+excerpt: "In this blog post, we'll break down what tensor computation libraries actually are, and how they differ.
+We'll take a detailed look at some popular libraries, and end with an observation on the future of Theano in the context of contemporary tensor computation libraries."
 tags:
   - open source
   - machine learning